 The Government has made the family home and all new builds exempt from Bright-line Test rules.

 JUST ANNOUNCED: INTEREST DEDUCTABILITY

-Citing CoreLogic’s March Buyer Classification Data where property investors held the largest market share for property transactions, the Government has announced plans to remove a tax benefit that allows property investors to offset their interest expenses against rental income.
+Citing CoreLogic’s March Buyer Classification Data where property investors held the largest market share for property transactions, the Government has announced plans to end the ability for property investors to offset their interest expenses against rental income.